iiddoo/care-in-a-box/README.md

 Having a single application monolith (frontend in this case), will force the entire application to be rebuilt or at least redeployed even for small minor changes.

-Slicing it down to independant deployable chunks (microfrontend),
+Although it down to independant deployable chunks (i.e. microfrontend, remote modules, libraries etc.) is the main goal of this task, a proper desing and architecture can address a few predictable challanges, all described in the requirements section below.

 ## Requirements